 Zak and Dash jumped.
 Zak felt the knot in his stomach tighten farther.
 "SIM?
 C-Can you hear me?" he said aloud.

 The voice that came out of the speakers was calm, almost soothing.
-"Yes, first said hello to you to the moment, just now, when you freed me."
+"Yes, I can hear you.
+And see you."